-Marc Levitt, M.D., has been the driving force around the world in enhancing the care of children with Colorectal and Pelvic Reconstructive needs through the development of specialized, integrated, and collaborative surgical centers.
-He is internationally recognized as specializing in conditions affecting the newborn, pediatric, and adolescent population affected with anorectal malformations (imperforate anus), cloacal malformations, Hirschsprung disease, as well as a variety of conditions leading to fecal incontinence, such as spinal conditions and functional constipation.
-Dr. Levitt has cared for children from all 50 states and 76 countries, and has performed more than 10,000 pediatric colorectal procedures, which is more surgeries covering the entire spectrum of problems involving the colon and rectum than any other full time practicing pediatric surgeon in the world.
+Marc Levitt, M.D., has been the driving force around the world in enhancing the care of children with colorectal and pelvic reconstructive needs through the development of specialized, integrated, and collaborative surgical centers.
+He is internationally recognized as an expert in conditions affecting the newborn, pediatric, and adolescent population affected with anorectal malformations (imperforate anus), cloacal malformations, Hirschsprung disease, as well as a variety of conditions leading to fecal incontinence, such as spinal conditions and functional constipation.
+Dr. Levitt has cared for children from all 50 states and 76 countries and has performed more than 15,000 pediatric colorectal procedures, which is more surgeries covering the entire spectrum of problems involving the colon and rectum than any other surgeon in the world.

 He has written four textbooks and has authored over 300 scientific articles on these subjects.
 His work extends beyond providing direct surgical care to educating medical students, medical doctors, surgeons, and nurses, as well as developing collaborating centers throughout the world to ensure that all children have access to quality colorectal care.
 He has hosted hundreds of surgeons and nurses from hospitals across the globe, who have sought out education and training on advanced colorectal surgical techniques, management of patients, and research outcomes.